Listen to the Interview

 Mt.
 Evans is on a growing list of requests to change offensive place names in Colorado.
 And now they have a platform at the state level.
 Colorado Governor Jared Polis recently revived the Colorado Geographic Renaming Advisory Board to study geographic name change requests.
 The panel had been sidelined since 2014.

 According to Ernest House, Jr., it’s “a step in the right direction.”
 He heard plenty of renaming discussions in his 11 years as director of the Colorado Commission of Indian Affairs.
-But this year, efforts are spurred by a cultural shift, as Indigenous populations and people of color are finally having their voices be heard.
+But this year, efforts are spurred by a cultural shift, as Indigenous populations and people of color finally have their voices heard.

-“I think that the Black Lives Matter movement has provided space for Indigenous perspectives and conversations to occur,” said House, who is a member of the Ute Mountain Ute Tribe.
+“I think that the Black Lives Matter movement has provided space for Indigenous perspectives and conversations to occur,” said House, a member of the Ute Mountain Ute Tribe.

 The USGS keeps an action list of name change proposals by state.
 As of this writing, about a dozen are shown in Colorado.
 Among them, a proposal to rename Mt.
 Evans to “Mount Cheyenne Arapaho.”
 In the Four Corners, someone petitioned to change the name of a Montezuma County valley from Negro Draw to Hops Draw.